-Tzedakah, righteous giving, Gimilut Chasadim, acts of loving kindness, and social action, all are aspects of Tikkun Olam.
-And our Mitzvah Day are filled with many acts of kindness, as over 200 members participate in projects, (either on or offsite), volunteer, and make donations.
+Tzedakah, righteous giving, Gimilut Chasadim, acts of loving-kindness, and social action, all are aspects of Tikkun Olam.
+And our Mitzvah Day is filled with many acts of kindness, as over 200 members participate in projects, (either on or offsite), volunteer, and make donations.

 Household Goods: Helping People Make a Home

 Household Goods, based in Acton, is an independent not-for-profit organization that provides household goods, free of charge, to people in need.
 Kerem Shalom volunteers staff the warehouse and help clients select goods the first Sunday of each month.
 A dedicated group of high school students has volunteered monthly since 2016, studying and working as part of the CJP’s TELEM initiative.

 Household Goods accepts donations of gently used household items that will help make a home comfortable.
 As an organization staffed by volunteers, they depend on the generosity of community members for goods, time and financial support.